Trade-off Between Efficiency and Consistency for Removal-based Explanations: Trade-off Between Efficiency and Consistency

 The number of bases $k$ is highly related to consistency, so we could define the log value $\log k$ to evaluate the inconsistency of the interpretation models.
 The minimum inconsistency value is $0$, as in Harmonica ($k=1$), while for attribution methods, the inconsistency should be almost $n$, which is the number of input variables.
 The maximum inconsistency value depends on the neighborhood region $\mathcal{N}_x$, since the number of interpretation models should not exceed the number of points in $\mathcal{N}_x$.
 As a special case, the Harmonica algorithm achieves $0$ inconsistency, making it the most consistent algorithm.

 However, if one only considers the number of different interpretation algorithms, users may still encounter a high level of inconsistency empirically when the interpretations significantly differ from one another.
-Thus, another critical constraint to add is the spectrum distance constraint among different interpretations on different anchors.
-Based on this intuition, we introduce Harmonica-anchor-constrained in Algorithm~\ref{algorithm:harmonica-anchor-constrained}.
-In the algorithm, $\lambda_2$ serves as a penalty coefficient for the difference between $g_i$, and we solve the problem using iterative gradient descent.
+Thus, another critical constraint to add is the spectrum distance constraint among different interpretations of different anchors.
+Based on Theorem~\ref{thm:trade-off}, we introduce Harmonica-anchor-constrained in Algorithm~\ref{algorithm:harmonica-anchor-constrained} (in Appendix).
+In this algorithm, $\lambda_2$ serves as a penalty coefficient for the difference between $g_i$, and we solve the problem using iterative gradient descent.
 Intuitively, a larger $\lambda_2$ restricts the expressive power of the interpretation models $g_i$, leading to a larger interpretation error.

-\textbf{Discussion on universal consistency.} When discussing consistency, there are two distinct settings: ``global consistency'' and ``universal consistency.''
-This paper mainly focuses on global consistency (Definition~\ref{def:consistent}), where the interpretation pertains only to input features and not to others.
-This scenario falls under the category of ``removal-based explanations,'' and most existing interpretation methods belong to this category (26 of them were discussed in ~\cite{covert2021explaining}).
-In contrast, universal consistency implies that the interpretation may depend on features different from the input features.
-An example of interpreting the sentence ``I am happy'' could be, ``This sentence does not include [very], so this person is not extremely happy.''
-Universal consistency is more challenging than global consistency, and we hypothesize that more powerful machinery, such as foundation models, is needed (for more discussion on foundation models, please refer to Appendix~\ref{sec:discussion}).